CIS Elements of Endpoint Protection for SME and Enterprise

 Harden the Environment

 Our solution incorporates a layered defence model.
 Defence in depth requires layering security protocols in a series that protects, detects and responds to attacks on systems (Merkow & Breithaupt, 2014).
-This system would intelligently monitor and respond to cyber threat from your internal network from each of the endpoints.
+This system would intelligently, using AI, monitor and respond to cyber threat from your internal network from each of the endpoints.
 The following would be required elements to have an effective multi-vector endpoint solution;

 - Web protection - Prevents access to malicious websites, ad networks, scammer networks, and bad neighbourhoods.